tansudasli/hadoop-backbone-boilerplate/README.md

     - or, `jps` to see java apps (namenode, secondarynamenode, datanode)
     - or, `netstat -a -t --numeric-ports -p` for binding exceptions
     - or, `sudo ss -atpu` sshd listening and connected status

+#### About Possible Errors

+- to create and delete machine-x many times, you may need to clean `rm -r .ssh/` on your local *to eliminate ssh connection problems*